stackevo/spudreq/draft-trammell-spud-req.md

 --- abstract

 The Substrate Protocol for User Datagrams (SPUD) BoF session at the IETF 92 meeting in Dallas in March 2015 identified the potential need for a UDP-based encapsulation protocol to allow explicit cooperation with middleboxes while using new, encrypted transport protocols.
-This document defines a set of requirements for this protocol.
+This document proposes an initial set of requirements for such a protocol, and discusses tradeoffs to be made in further refining these requirements.

 --- middle